adityasi3578/DUD/DEPLOYMENT.md

 ## Prerequisites

-1. Your code is pushed to a GitHub repository.
+1. Your code is pushed to a GitHub repository
 2. You have admin access to the repository.

 ## Deployment Steps